rafastorone/rafastorone/README.md

 - 👋 Hi, I’m @rafastorone
-- 👀 I’m interested in software development
-- 🌱 I’m currently learning Java, Kotlin, Spring Boot and lots of things about the software development life cycle.
+- 👀 I have been working with Java, Kotlin, Spring Boot and lots of things about the software development life cycle for almost 4 years.
 - 📫 How to reach me:
     https://www.linkedin.com/in/rafaelstorone/